-I would like to take this opportunity to express my sincere gratitude to all fellow directors, management, and our staff for their dedication and contribution to our Group's development.
-I would also like to thank all our shareholders for their trust and continuous support over a challenging 2021.
-We remain committed to optimizing our business to generate satisfactory return for our shareholders.
+On behalf of the Board, I would like to take this opportunity to express sincere gratitude to all fellow directors, management team, and our employees for their hard work and contribution to our Group's restructure and development.
+I would also like to thank all Shareholders for their trust and continuous support over a challenging 2022 and 2023.
+We are committed to optimise our business to generate satisfactory return for our Shareholders.

-Mobile Internet (China) Holdings Limited Chen Hong Cai
+Mobile Internet (China) Holdings Limited Muk Hung Fei